2022 Moray Council election: Aftermath

 Both the SNP and Conservative groups fell short of the required 14 seats for a majority.
 As such negotiations took place after the election to see who would form the next administration.
 Council leader before the election Elgin City South SNP councillor Graham Leadbitter proposed the continuation of the previous SNP minority administration but the council instead voted 12 to 8 to approve a minority Conservative administration, co-led by Buckie Conservative councillor Neil McLennan and Forres Conservative councillor Kathleen Robertson.

 In July 2022, Buckie Conservative councillor Neil McLennan left the Conservative grouping on the council after being removed as joint group leader in a secret vote.

 In August 2022, Heldon and Laich Conservative councillor James Allan left the Conservative grouping on the council, and now sits as a "non-aligned Conservative."

+In May 2024, Buckie SNP councillor John Stuart left the SNP group on the council to sit as an independent.
+In December 2025, he joined the Greens.

 Buckie by-election

 In August 2022, the sole Liberal Democrat councillor Christopher Price resigned after only 109 days in the job.
 A by-election was held in the Buckie ward on 3 November 2022, and was won by SNP candidate John Stuart.